Destinations

 Auracher Löchl

-In addition to the traditional inn, Auracher Löchl has another special feature: a small bridge spans Römerhofgasse, from the Auracher Löchl inn to Hotel Träumerei #8 (formerly Hotel Auracher Löchl) on the other side, into which two rooms fit: The smallest bridge restaurant in the world can be reserved for a romantic evening for two, including a 5-course menu.
+In addition to the traditional inn, Auracher Löchl has another special feature: a small bridge spanning the Römerhofgasse, from the Auracher Löchl inn to the Hotel Träumerei #8 (formerly Hotel Auracher Löchl).
+The smallest bridge restaurant in the world can be reserved for a romantic evening for two, including a 5-course menu.
 Perhaps even for a marriage proposal?
 "That happens very often," smiles a member of staff.
 "The bridge restaurant is almost always booked.
 You have to book it at least a month in advance."

 It's not far from Römerhofgasse to Kufstein Fortress.
-If you are there at lunchtime, don't miss the Heroes' Organ concert.
+If you are there at lunchtime, don't miss the Heldenorgel concert.
 The world's largest open-air organ has been housed in the fortress's Bürgerturm tower since 1931.

 Heldenorgel